isomerpages/mlaw-corp/news/press-releases/_posts/2020-07-30-Commencement-of-Rental-Relief-Framework.md

 </ol>

 <ol start="9">
-<li>Where a property (with an eligible end-tenant occupier) has been sublet, the lessor (i.e. intermediary landlord) will receive rental waivers as well, regardless of whether they themselves meet the eligibility criteria, and is in turn obliged to provide the necessary rental waivers to its tenant.</li>
+<li>Where a property (with an eligible end-tenant occupier) has been sublet, the lessor (i.e. intermediary landlord) will receive rental waivers as well, regardless of whether they themselves meet the eligibility criteria, and is in turn obliged to provide the necessary rental waivers to its tenant.
 </ol></li>

 <ol start="10">